horia141/horia141.github.io/_posts/2017-09-20-designing-data-intensive-applications-review.md

 ---
 This is a book review for [Designing Data-Intensive Applications](https://dataintensive.net/), by [Martin Kleppmann](https://martin.kleppmann.com/).
 The _tl;dr_ is that this is a very good book and you should go out and read it.
 It's the kind of book where you can genuinely feel a better developer at the end of it than at the start.

 The target audience is builders of Internet applications.
 Specifically, folks who need to deal with the _backend_ of things.
 Thus it deals with databases, services, message queues and the like.
 The core issue is, of course, handling data in single-machine and distributed systems - and handling lots of it.
 And that's rather fitting because in such systems organizing and properly accessing data is the hard part.
+I'd argue though that the book deals with or can only provide advice for "data-intensive" applications.
+That is, applications dealing with TBs of data per day and processing of PBs of data.
+Even people who work with _small data_ need to know these things.
+And perhaps it's even more important in this context in order to avoid hard to detect bugs.
+An badly written transaction will be quickly discovered at `1000` QPS, but less so at `10` QPS.

 There's three parts two the book, all roughly equal in length, but not in the difficulty of the material.